www-e/edrak/docs/ADMIN_DASHBOARD_FINAL_SUMMARY.md

 - Accessibility score above 95 (axe-core)
 - Performance score above 90 (Lighthouse)

-This implementation plan ensures a modern, professional admin dashboard that aligns with Edrak's educational mission while following all project guidelines and your specific preferences.
+This implementation plan ensures a modern, professional admin dashboard that aligns with sportschool's educational mission while following all project guidelines and your specific preferences.